Diffusional earthquakes and their slip-distance scaling

 In the scaling relation for diffusional earthquakes demonstrated here, the common metric is not the stress drop but the slip distance.
 Ordinary earthquakes scale with a constant average stress drop, meaning the rate of the mean moment density ${\rm d}(M_0/S)/{\rm d}t$ is constant.
 A standard circular crack with a crustal rigidity of $\mu=40$ GPa (eq.
 1) yields a rate of average slip distance $\bar{\delta}$ on the order of ten centimeters per second (${\rm d}\bar{\delta}/{\rm d}t = \mu^{-1}{\rm d}(M_0/S)/{\rm d}t \simeq 0.2$ m/sec).
 The upper-bound scaling for diffusional earthquakes instead sets a threshold for the mean moment density $M_0/S$, which implies a maximum mean slip distance on the order of centimeters for circular ruptures ($\bar{\delta} \lesssim 1$ cm).
 The consequent off-fault strain release $\Delta\tau/\mu$ is nearly constant at $10^{-4}$ for ordinary earthquakes; it is proportional to $\bar{\delta}/R$ in diffusional earthquakes, meaning that larger-scale diffusional events result in lower local strain release.
-Ordinary earthquakes are ``stress-drop predictable'' with a constant off-fault strain release ($\Delta\tau/\mu$), whereas diffusional earthquakes are ``slip-distance predictable,'' governed by a constant on-fault strain release $\bar{\delta}$.
+The strain release bounds scaled energy, radiated energy $E_{\rm R}$ per $M_0$, $E_{\rm R}/M_0 \lesssim \Delta\tau/2\mu$~\cite{kanamori1975theoretical}.
+Replacing moment with area yields $E_R/S \lesssim \bar{\delta}\Delta\tau/2$, indicating that $\bar \delta\lesssim 1$ cm caps areal radiated-energy density $E_R/S$, restricting equivalent ordinary earthquakes to $M_w$ 4–5.